webqit/webflo/README.md

       return { title: 'Hello from [Browser|Worker]' };  // <--- http://localhost:3000/ (root URL)
   }
   ```

+  > Above, you are handling requests for the root URL and allowing others to flow through to nested handlers or to the network.
+(Details ahead.)

-  Response for navigation requests are rendered back into the current running page in the browser.
+  Response for *navigation* requests are rendered back into the current running page in the browser.

 This and much more - ahead!
 </details>